wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

     // publish delivery request
     // the fields, in order, are:
-    // targetChain, targetAddress, refundAddress, maxTransactionFee, receiverValue, nonce relayer.send{value: deliveryCost + receiverValue}(
+    // targetChain, targetAddress, refundAddress, refundChain, maxTransactionFee, receiverValue, payload, consistencyLevel relayer.send{value: maxTransactionFee + receiverValue}(
-        TARGET_CHAIN, TARGET_CONTRACT, TARGET_CONTRACT, maxTransactionFee, receiverValue, nonce
+        TARGET_CHAIN, TARGET_CONTRACT, TARGET_CONTRACT, TARGET_CHAIN, maxTransactionFee, receiverValue, helloWorld
     );
 }
 ```

-In this code, we first emit a "Hello World" message via the Wormhole Core Layer the same way it's always done.
-We then request from the default RelayProvider that they deliver all messages emitted from this transaction with nonce 1 to the TARGET_CONTRACT on the TARGET_CHAIN.

 Let's break down all the things happening in this code.

-- `nonce` - Core Contract nonce.
-All messages with this nonce will be delivered.
-Messages without this nonce won't be delivered!
-- `consistencyLevel` - here we use 200 (instant) for the message emission on our "Hello World" message.
-Deliveries must wait for the _slowest_ message, because the delivery can't take place until there are signed VAAs for every message.

-- `deliveryCost` - this calculates the necessary price for the selected RelayProvider to perform a delivery with 500,000 gas on the target chain.
-Thus, by paying this `deliveryCost`, you can be sure that your `receiveWormholeMessages` function will be invoked with a gas limit of 500,000.
-There's more info on the how these deliveries work in a later section.

-- `relayProvider` - The relayer network which will deliver the request.
-Here we use the default provider.
+- `helloWorld` - You can send arbitary byte arrays
+- `gasLimit` - This is how much gas your 'receiveWormholeMessages' will be called with when your message is delivered.
+If you exceed this gas limit, the delivery will result in a **Receiver Failure**.
+There's more information on receiver failures in a later section.
+- `relayer.getDefaultRelayProvider` - Relay Providers are independent relayer networks which execute deliveries based off their stated SLA.
+The Wormhole relayer protocol has a default Relay Provider, but you're able to use any other provider you'd like, or even run your own.
 - `targetChain` - Wormhole chainId where the messages should be sent.
 This is not the same as the EVM Network ID!
 - `targetContract` - Contract address on targetChain where the messages should be sent.
 This is in the 32-byte Wormhole address format.
-- `refundAddress` - Address (in Wormhole format) on **targetChain** where any remaining maxTransactionFee should be sent once execution of receiveWormholeMessages is complete.
+- `refundAddress` - Address (in Wormhole format) where any remaining maxTransactionFee should be sent once execution of receiveWormholeMessages is complete.
+- `refundChain` - The chain where the refund address exists.
+If the `refundChain` is not the same as the `targetChain`, the refund will trigger an empty delivery with the same Relay Provider in order to perform the refun.
+This is called a cross-chain refund.
 - `maxTransactionFee` - this specifies the maximum amount of funds (in sourceChain wei) that should be utilized to execute receiveWormholeMessages on the targetChain.
-If the maxTransactionFee is exceeded during contract execution you will enter a **delivery failure** state.
-Any unused budget is sent to the refundAddress.
+If the maxTransactionFee is exceeded during contract execution you will enter a **receiver failure** state.
+Any unused funds are refunded to the `refundAddress`.
 - `receiverValue` - this amount (in sourceChain wei) is converted to targetChain native funds at the rate specified by the RelayProvider and passed to `receiveWormholeMessages` on the target chain when the delivery happens.
 This is useful for covering small fees encountered during execution on the target chain.

 <br/>